Webhooks and Eventhandling

 In order to releave our webhook servers and message queues from your events, we need you to acknowledge them by returning the HTTP success code (200).
 This will tell the server that you have successfully received the event and there is no need to send it again.

-We recommend you to use one of the following ways to handle and acknowledge incoming events.
+We recommend to use one of the following ways to handle and acknowledge incoming events:

-- Store the event, acknowledge it and handle it later (e. g. via cron job) …
+- Store the event in a queue, acknowledge it and handle it later (e. g. via cron job)

 To make sure nobody can meddle with your payments or find out your private key please make sure to remember the following rules concerning the event handling.